michael2012z/BitBible/markdown/KJV/files/Gen.md

 ## Genesis 17

-1. And when Abram was ninety years old and nine, the Lord appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect.perfect: or, upright, or, sincere
+1. And when Abram was ninety years old and nine, the Lord appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect.

 2. And I will make my covenant between me and thee, and will multiply thee exceedingly.

 3. And Abram fell on his face: and God talked with him, saying,

-4. As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.many…: Heb. multitude of nations
+4. As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.

-5. Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.Abraham: that is, Father of a great multitude
+5. Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.

 6. And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.

 7. And I will establish my covenant between me and thee and thy seed after thee in their generations for an everlasting covenant, to be a God unto thee, and to thy seed after thee.

-8. And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.wherein…: Heb. of thy sojournings
+8. And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.

 9. And God said unto Abraham, Thou shalt keep my covenant therefore, thou, and thy seed after thee in their generations.